Struggling to Reactivate Inactive Customers? AI Can Help

 How can I measure the success of a reactivation campaign?

-Monitor metrics such as email open rates, click-through rates, conversions, and ROI to evaluate the effectiveness of your customer reactivation strategies and ensure your campaign is performing up to snuff.
+Monitor key metrics, including email open rates, click-through rates, conversions, and ROI, to assess the effectiveness of your customer reactivation strategies and ensure your campaign is performing optimally.

 How can I measure the success of a reactivation campaign?

-Monitor metrics such as email open rates, click-through rates, conversions, and ROI to evaluate the effectiveness of your customer reactivation strategies and ensure your campaign is performing up to snuff.
+Monitor key metrics, including email open rates, click-through rates, conversions, and ROI, to assess the effectiveness of your customer reactivation strategies and ensure your campaign is performing optimally.

 Article by